blue-season/pywarm/README.md

 PyWarm is a high-level neural network construction API for PyTorch.
-It only aims to simplify the network definition, and does not cover model training, validation and data handling.
+It only aims to simplify the network definition, and does not cover model training, validation or data handling.

 With PyWarm, you can put *all* network data flow logic in the `forward()` method of your model, without the need to define children modules in the `__init__()` method.